 Insurers paid out approximately \$26 billion to homeowners in California following the 2017 and 2018 fire seasons alone.
-Escalating losses, coupled with regulatory price controls, create a fiscally unsustainable business environment for insurers and drive many to terminate policies on the admitted market.
-This results in increased enrollment in the Fair Access to Insurance Requirements (FAIR) Plan, the 'insurer of last resort,' which provides barebones coverage at rates that can be several times higher than the admitted market.
-In response, the Department of Insurance enacted and extended a moratorium on policy termination by insurance companies, preventing policyholders in or near areas that experienced a wildfire in the past year from losing coverage.
-This short-term fix has stemmed policyholder movement into the FAIR Plan and allowed policymakers more time to develop solutions that can address interrelated hazard mitigation, land use, and insurance market challenges.
-An unsuccessful bill AB 2167 (2020) would have allowed insurers to use catastrophe modeling to inform insurance risk and rates, essentially allowing them to request greater rate increases in some of the highest risk counties than are currently allowed on the admitted market.63
+Escalating losses, coupled with regulatory price controls, create a fiscally unsustainable business environment for insurers and drive many to terminate policies on the admitted market.60 This results in increased enrollment in the Fair Access to Insurance Requirements (FAIR) Plan, the 'insurer of last resort,' which provides barebones coverage at rates that can be several times higher than the admitted market.61 In response, the Department of Insurance enacted and extended a moratorium on policy termination by insurance companies, preventing policyholders in or near areas that experienced a wildfire in the past year from losing coverage.
+This short-term fix has stemmed policyholder movement into the FAIR Plan and allowed policymakers more time to develop solutions that can address interrelated hazard mitigation, land use, and insurance market challenges.62 An unsuccessful bill AB 2167 (2020) would have allowed insurers to use catastrophe modeling to inform insurance risk and rates, essentially allowing them to request greater rate increases in some of the highest risk counties than are currently allowed on the admitted market.63

 In recent years, some insurance companies have introduced limited innovations in the insurance model in an attempt to continue providing coverage to homeowners in high fire risk areas.
-Some insurers make coverage conditional on homeowners in fire-prone areas implementing mitigation tactics.
-In Boulder, Colorado for example, homeowners can work with Wildfire Partners, a county-operated organization, to create defensible space around their homes to meet insurance requirements.
-Other communities participate in the Firewise Communities certification program, a designation overseen by the National Fire Protection Association that affirms that residents have reduced their risk.
-Insurance companies often advise these organizations and accept their certifications in exchange for coverage.
+Some insurers make coverage conditional on homeowners in fire-prone areas implementing mitigation tactics.64 In Boulder, Colorado for example, homeowners can work with Wildfire Partners, a county-operated organization, to create defensible space around their homes to meet insurance requirements.65 Some insurance providers are giving consideration to policyholders who live in recognized Firewise USA[®] sites.
+The National Fire Protection Association provides this designation at a community level to acknowledge wildfire risk reduction efforts.
+There are more than 400 participating sites in California.

 In 2020, a new law and voter proposition created two new incentives that can support post-disaster relocation.
-AB 3012 (2020) allows policyholders to use their insurance payout to buy a different home of equal or lesser value, without deducting the value of land at the new location.
-66 Proposition 19 (2020) allows homeowners, including wildfire victims, who relocate to transfer their prior property tax base, so long as their new home is of equal or lesser value.
-67 These together create new pathways for disaster survivors to move out of high-risk areas, though they do not disincentivize rebuilding in high-risk areas.
+AB 3012 (2020) allows policyholders to use their insurance payout to buy a different home of equal or lesser value, without deducting the value of land at the new location.66 Proposition 19 (2020) allows homeowners, including wildfire victims, who relocate to transfer their prior property tax base, so long as their new home is of equal or lesser value.67 These together create new pathways for disaster survivors to move out of high-risk areas, though they do not disincentivize rebuilding in high-risk areas.